bitnami-labs/sealed-secrets/README.md

 To capture this distinction, the `SealedSecret` object has a `template` section which encodes all the fields you want the controller to put in the unsealed `Secret`.

-This includes metadata such as labels or annotations, but also things like `type` and `immutable` fields of the secret.
+The `metadata` block is copied as is (the `ownerReference` field will be updated [unless disabled](#seal-secret-which-can-skip-set-owner-references)).

+Other secret fields are handled individually.
+The `type` and `immutable` fields are copied, and the `data` field can be used to [template complex values](docs/examples/config-template) on the `Secret`.
+All other fields are currently ignored.

 ```yaml
 apiVersion: bitnami.com/v1alpha1